Ditsybuns/Ditsybuns/README.md

 ☁️ I like Serapherd, HolyGates, Guitarspear etc!
 Not a huge shipper but they cute!

+☁️ I get confused easy.. ok?
+BE REAL WITH ME!!
+If I bother you be honest cause i can be a looooot.
+Be patient with me!!
+I have audhd and some other disorders C:

 <img width="200" height="200" alt="image" src="https://github.com/user-attachments/assets/5e0371b9-9c4b-4324-8422-e406ead82ded" />

 ---